xieshb/SingleCell_Analysis_R/README.md

 # SingleCell_Analysis_R
-R script for 10X SingleCell data analysed by Seurat.
+R script for 10X SingleCell data analyzed by Seurat.

 Seurat_Single_Sample is used for analysing single data from 10X cellranger.